fwiko/fwiko/README.md

 [Social Scanner](https://checker.raffsimms.com) An application written to check username availability on a variety of platforms
 [Busty](https://github.com/fwiko/busty) A web-directory scanner written in python
-[Tree Feller](https://github.com/fwiko/tree-feller) A Minecraft applying implementing a feature to save players time
+[Tree Feller](https://github.com/fwiko/tree-feller) A Minecraft plugin applying implementing a feature to save players time